ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/vec-ops.md

 ### Argument Validation

-Before invoking any of the above vector operations, we always call `check_vec_ops_args`, to make sure that inputs `a` and `b` can be operated on with and that hte results pointer can contain the result:
+Before invoking any of the above vector operations, we always call `check_vec_ops_args`, to make sure that inputs `a` and `b` can be operated on with and that the results pointer can contain the result:

 ```rust
 fn check_vec_ops_args<F>(a: &HostOrDeviceSlice<F>, b: &HostOrDeviceSlice<F>, result: &mut HostOrDeviceSlice<F>) {